alokVerma749/ineuron-assignment/Day-1/Readme.md

 <h1 align="center">JavaScript Marathon Assignment</h1>
 <br>

-> ### Note: This Readme is mintained by me just to get a better way to present the assignment solution.
+> ### Note: This Readme is maintained by me just to get a better way to present the assignment solution.
 Please have a look

 <br>